LLM-TabLogic: Preserving Inter-Column Logical Relationships in Synthetic Tabular Data via Prompt-Guided Latent Diffusion: Experimental Settings

 \subsection{Experimental Setup}

-\paragraph{Data Preparation} The two evaluation datasets were first split into training and testing sets, following the separation ratio specified in \autoref{tab:exp-dataset}.
+\paragraph{\textbf{Data Preparation}} For the LLM reasoning stage, only the meta data of each tables are input into LLM-TabLogic for logics inference.
+For the generation, the two evaluation datasets were first split into training and testing sets, following the separation ratio specified in \autoref{tab:exp-dataset}.
 Tabular data generation methods were then trained on the real training set, and the trained models were used to generate synthetic dataset with the same size as the real training set.